Sophia Schaller

-Sophia Schaller (born 17 September 2000) is an Austrian figure skater who currently competes in the pairs discipline with Livio Mayr.
+Sophia Schaller (born 17 September 2000) is an Austrian retired figure skater who currently competes in the pairs discipline with Livio Mayr.
 Together, they are three-time Austrian national champions (2023–25).

 As a singles skater, she is the 2018 Sarajevo Open champion, the 2019 Santa Claus Cup bronze medalist, the 2017 Austrian junior national silver medalist, and a six-time Austrian national medalist.

 Personal life

-Schaller was born on September 17, 2000 in Salzburg, Austria.
+Schaller was born on 17 September 2000 in Salzburg, Austria.
 Her younger sister, Flora Marie Schaller, is also a competitive figure skater, competing in the women's singles event.